 On April 30, 2019, DEC filed the supplemental testimony, exhibits and work papers of Kimberly D. McGee, in which she presented revised rates reflecting the impacts related to six updates to numbers presented in her direct exhibits and workpapers, which resulted in an overall increase in the amount requested in the original application.
 On May 2, 2019, the Commission issued an Order Requiring Publication of Second Public Notice.

-On May 15, 2019, DEC filed the second supplemental testimony and exhibits of Kimberly D. McGee, presenting revised rates reflecting the correction of the (over)/under-collection balance for the months of September 2018-December 2018, which resulted in an increase in the amount requested in the original application.
-In order to mitigate the increase in customers' rates, the Company elected to withdraw its prior request (made in witness McGee's first supplemental filing) to include the update period of January 2019-March 2019.
+On May 15, 2019, DEC filed the second supplemental testimony and exhibits of Kimberly D. McGee, presenting revised rates reflecting the correction of the (Over)/Under-Collection balance for the months of September 2018-December 2018, which resulted in an increase in the amount requested in the original application.
+In order to mitigate the increase in customers' rates, the Company elected to withdraw their prior request (made in witness McGee's first supplemental filing) to include the update period of January 2019-March 2019.

-On May 20, 2019, the Public Staff filed a notice of affidavits and the affidavits of Jenny X. Li and Jay B. Lucas.
+On May 20, 2019, the Public Staff filed the Affidavits of Jenny X. Li and Jay B. Lucas.

 On June 3, 2019, DEC filed a motion to excuse all Company and Public Staff witnesses.
 On June 6, 2019, Sierra Club filed a response to DEC's motion, stating that Sierra Club did not object, given that DEC indicated that it would not object to certain responses to data requests being entered into evidence at the hearing.
-On June 7, 2019, the Commission granted the motion and excused all DEC and Public Staff witnesses from appearing at the expert witness hearing.
+On June 7, the Commission granted the motion and excused all DEC and Public Staff witnesses from appearing at the evidentiary hearing.

-On May 14, 2019, DEC filed affidavits of publication indicating that the initial public notice had been provided in accordance with the Commission's March 8, 2019 Order.
-On June 4, 2019, DEC filed affidavits of publication indicating that the second public notice had been provided in accordance with the Commission's May 2, 2019 Order.
+On May 14, 2019, DEC filed affidavits of publication indicating that the initial public notice had been provided in accordance with the Commission's procedural order.
+On June 4, 2019, DEC filed affidavits of publication indicating that the second public notice had been provided in accordance with the Commission's May 2, 2019 order.